mhaugrud/msumcspy/_sources/Strings/LSystems.rst

     main()

+.. admonition:: Try it out ...

-Try running the example above with different values for the ``timesToRepeat`` parameter.
+   Run the example above with different values for the ``numTransforms`` parameter.
 You should see that for values 1, 2, 3, and 4, the strings generated follow the example above exactly.

 One of the nice things about the program above is that if you want to implement a different set of rules, you don't need to re-write the entire